Models¶

 A trained Gaussian process can then be mapped onto a tabulated eam

-potential via the build grid
+potential via the build grid function call.

 A mapped model can be thensaved, loaded and used to run molecular